353words/json/README.md

 ![](layers-user.png)

-At the beginning, all of these types look the same.
+At the beginning, these `User` types look the same.
 But, over time, each layer `User` type diverge.
 This way, you can make database schema changes without affecting your API.